 Here are few additional Spring ideas for those of you who collect egg cartons in a recycle bin:

-- use it to make a fun egg racing game,
+- use it to make a fun egg racing game (you will also need plastic eggs to make game pieces),

 - plant carrots in an egg carton to practice fine motor skills.